APLanguage/aplang-specs/README.md

 ## Introduction

 Hello stranger!
 I'm Amejonah, also known in some communities as AP.
 For some time, a thought came into my mind: to create my own language.
 "Why?" do you ask?
 Simple, because I can, I thought so.
 But after my time spending with the parser in [Rust](https://github.com/APLanguage/aplang-rs), I realized that maybe I should start lower, with less features and with a programming language which is easier to write for me: I started in [Kotlin](https://github.com/APLanguage/aplang-lite-kt), a light version of the language, with "light"/"lite" I mean, really simple.
 It has classes, methods, fields, inheritance and... nothing more, well, and static strong typing, I hate dynamic typing and weak typing.
-After some time, I finally started with writing down a list of features for APLang, let's hope it doesn't get to much for me to handle.
+After some time, I finally started with writing down a [list of features (Projects)](https://github.com/orgs/APLanguage/projects/1) for APLang, let's hope it doesn't get to much for me to handle.

 ## Core Concepts